Subham-Maity/scalable_server_architecture/README.md

 # !
 NestJS 🔥

-**The best way to develop high-quality and reliable scalable APIs - with proper documentation and testing using NestJS and modern technologies like Prisma, TypeORM, Passport, JWT, Pactum, and more.**
+**The best way to develop high-quality and reliable scalable APIs—with proper documentation and testing using NestJS and modern technologies like Prisma, TypeORM, Passport, JWT, Pactum, and more.**

+> _Note:_ These bookmarks are only meant for testing purposes, and you can easily change this part to the desired features at any time you wish.

 ```markdown
 📂 example